Dei/TAR/README.md

 4. Authorize using code you'll receive either from Telegram in the Telegram App or in SMS.

 You're good to go!
-Next time you'll launch the script, it will use SESSION file to login.
+Next time you launch the script, it will use the SESSION file to login.